-- "Nasdaq" means The Nasdaq Capital Market. - "Newco" means New Eos Energy LLC. - "PIPE Investment" means the private placement pursuant to which certain stockholders collectively subscribed for 4,000,000 shares of common stock at \$10.00 per share, for an aggregate purchase price of \$40,000,000. - "private placement" means the private sale of the private placement units simultaneously with the closing of the IPO. - "private placement shares" means the shares of common stock included in the private placement units. - "private placement units" means the 650,000 units at \$10.00 per private placement unit purchased by the Sponsor in the private placement, each of which consists of one share of common stock and one-half of one private placement warrant. - "private placement warrants" means the warrants underlying the private placement units issued in the private placement, each of which is exercisable for one share of common stock at \$11.50 per share. - "public warrants" means the 8,750,000 redeemable warrants sold as part of the units in the IPO. - "SEC" means the U.S. Securities and Exchange Commission. - "Securities Act" means the Securities Act of 1933, as amended. - "Sponsor" means B. Riley Principal Sponsor Co.
-II, LLC. - "Subscription Agreements" means the subscription agreements between BMRG and certain other institutional investors related to the issuance of Class A common stock. - "transfer agent" means Continental Stock Transfer & Trust Company. - "trust account" means the trust account established in connection with the IPO. - "units" means the units of the Company, each consisting of one share of common stock and one-half of one redeemable warrant of the Company, with each such warrant entitling the holder thereof to purchase one share of common stock at a price of \$11.50 per share. - "warrants" means the private placement warrants and public warrants.
+- "Charter" means the third amended and restated certificate of incorporation of the Company. - "EES" means Eos Energy Storage LLC. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "Founder shares" means the shares of common stock, which were formerly shares of Class B common stock purchased, by BMRG's initial stockholders. - "GAAP" means United States generally accepted accounting principles, consistently applied, as in effect from time to time. - "IPO" means the Company's initial public offering, consummated on May 22, 2020, through the sale of 17,500,000 units at \$10.00 per unit. - "Nasdaq" means The Nasdaq Capital Market. - "Private placement" means the private sale of the private placement units simultaneously with the closing of the IPO. - "Private placement shares" means the shares of common stock included in the private placement units.

+- "Private placement units" means the 650,000 units at \$10.00 per private placement unit purchased by the Sponsor in the private placement, each of which consists of one share of common stock and one-half of one private placement warrant.
+The private placement units were separated into their component parts upon the consummation of the business combination. - "Private placement warrants" means the warrants underlying the private placement units issued in the private placement, each of which is exercisable for one share of common stock at \$11.50 per share. - "Public warrants" means the 8,750,000 redeemable warrants sold as part of the units in the IPO. - "SEC" means the U.S. Securities and Exchange Commission. - "Securities Act" means the Securities Act of 1933, as amended. - "Sponsor" means B. Riley Principal Sponsor Co.
+II, LLC. - "Trust account" means the trust account established in connection with the IPO. - "warrants" means the private placement warrants and public warrants.